How to properly use

 contributed to the water.
 When using a

-stabilized chlorine, for routine sanitized, it
+stabilized chlorine, for routine sanitizing, it

 is best not to use sodium dichlor as a shock